William Jennings Bryan: Democratic nomination

 By 1896, free silver forces were ascendant within the party.
 Though many Democratic leaders were not as enthusiastic about free silver as Bryan was, most recognized the need to distance the party from the unpopular policies of the Cleveland administration.
 By the start of the 1896 Democratic National Convention, Representative Richard P. Bland, a long-time champion of free silver, was widely perceived to be the frontrunner for the party's presidential nomination.
 Bryan hoped to offer himself as a presidential candidate, but his youth and relative inexperience gave him a lower profile than veteran Democrats like Bland, Governor Horace Boies of Iowa, and Vice President Adlai Stevenson.
 The free silver forces quickly established dominance over the convention, and Bryan helped draft a party platform that repudiated Cleveland, attacked the conservative rulings of the Supreme Court, and called the gold standard "not only un-American but anti-American".

 Conservative Democrats demanded a debate on the party platform, and on the third day of the convention, each side put forth speakers to debate free silver and the gold standard.
 Bryan and Senator Benjamin Tillman of South Carolina were chosen as the speakers who would advocate for free silver, but Tillman's speech was poorly received by delegates from outside the South because of its sectionalism and references to the Civil War.
 Charged with delivering the convention's last speech on the topic of monetary policy, Bryan seized his opportunity to emerge as the nation's leading Democrat.
 In his "Cross of Gold" speech, Bryan argued that the debate over monetary policy was part of a broader struggle for democracy, political independence and the welfare of the "common man".
 Bryan's speech was met with rapturous applause and a celebration on the floor of the convention that lasted for over half an hour.

-The following day, the Democratic Party held its presidential ballot.
+The next day, the Democratic Party held its presidential ballot.
 With the continuing support of Governor John Altgeld of Illinois, Bland led the first ballot of the convention, but he fell far short of the necessary two-thirds vote.
 Bryan finished in a distant second on the convention's first ballot, but his Cross of Gold speech had left a strong impression on many delegates.
 Despite the distrust of party leaders like Altgeld, who was wary of supporting an untested candidate, Bryan's strength grew over the next four ballots.
 He gained the lead on the fourth ballot and won his party's presidential nomination on the fifth ballot.
-At the age of 36, Bryan became and still remains the youngest presidential nominee of a major party in American history.
+At the age of 36, Bryan became the youngest presidential nominee of a major party in American history, a position that he still holds.
 The convention nominated Arthur Sewall, a wealthy Maine shipbuilder who also favored free silver and the income tax, as Bryan's running mate.